 - Candidates are required to submit an application and may include a candidate statement (maximum words 500).
 Applications are required, or the candidate will be disqualified. - 2.
-All communications with board members shall strictly adhere to all elements of the Brown Act. - Applications may be withdrawn at any time; however, if not withdrawn prior to the KFPD website publishing date (expected to be March 13, 2024) will remain on the website and not be removed. - Candidate interviews will be held in person at a special board meeting between March 13th and 20th, 2024 (to be determined soon).
+All communications with board members shall strictly adhere to all elements of the Brown Act. - 3.
+Applications may be withdrawn at any time; however, if not withdrawn prior to the KFPD website publishing date (expected to be March 13, 2024) will remain on the website and not be removed. - 4.
+Candidate interviews will be held in person at a special board meeting between March 13th and 20th, 2024 (to be determined soon).
 Board members will ask each candidate one question for a total of four questions.
-Candidates may make a closing statement. - Please complete the following information:
+Candidates may make a closing statement.

-Date: 3/11/24

-Name: Dean (Rick) Artis

-Home address:

-Business or Mailing address: as above the second s

-Phone (daytime): Phone (evening):

-Email:
+Please complete the following information:

-Are you currently at least 18 years of age, a registered voter, and residing in Kensington? ■Yes □No Note: Board members are subject to the Conflict of Interest Policy: Policy 1040 Conflict of Interest

-Please answer the following questions on a separate page with a maximum of 350 words each:

-- 1. Why did you decide to apply? - 2.
-How do you consider the sufficiency of Fire District revenues for expenditures over the next five years? - 3.
-What is your position on consolidating the two districts? - 4.
-If appointed to the Board of Directors, what will be your priorities for the Fire District in the next year? - 5.
-Consistent with the mission of the Fire District, what do you think needs to be done to prepare Kensington better for a catastrophic emergency (wildfire, earthquake, severe weather, landslide)?
+Date: 3/10/24 Name: THOMAS CUNNIFF Home address: Business or Mailing address: SAME Phone (daytime): Email Are you currently at least 18 years of age, a registered voter, and residing in Kensington?
+XYes □No Note: Board members are subject to the Conflict of Interest Policy: Policy 1040 Conflict of Interest Please answer the following questions on a separate page with a maximum of 350 words each: 1.
+Why did you decide to apply?
+2. How do you consider the sufficiency of Fire District revenues for expenditures over the next five years 3.
+What is your position on consolidating the two districts?
+4. If appointed to the Board of Directors, what will be your priorities for the Fire District in the next year?
+5. Consistent with the mission of the Fire District, what do you think needs to be done to prepare Kensington better for a catastrophic emergency (wildfire, earthquake, severe weather, landslide)?
+I certify that the information contained in this application is true and correct.
+Signature